j12bates/IntuiType-MDTS/docs/stylesheet.md

 Each of those alignment objects must contain the string property `font_name`.
-They can also contain the string property `text`, which contains the actual text to be displayed, or the string property `special`, which can be set to `"PAGE_NUMBER"` to display the page number after any raw text.
+They can also contain the string property `text`, which contains the actual text to be displayed, in addition to any macro calls made with a bang (`!`) followed by the macro name, all surrounded by spaces or the ends of the string.
+In addition, they can contain the property `page_number`, which, when set to `true`, will display the page number after any given text.

 ### Other
 The length of an indent can be set by defining the property `indent` as a number.